On indicators of Hopf algebras: Higher indicators of Taft algebras

 for all $n \ge 1$.
-By using a computer, one can continue the computation and observe that there seems to be such a sequence $f_\omega$ for each $N$.
-From this observation, we would have to say that our results of \S\ref{sec:min-pol-ind} should be improvable.
+By using a computer, one can continue the computation and observe that there seems to be such a sequence for each $N$.
+For example, for $N = 4, 5, 6, 7$, such a sequence exists and is given by Table~\ref{tab:c-omega} (in the table, `$\equiv$' means congruence modulo $N$).
+Note that if~\eqref{eq:higher-ind-conj-Taft} would hold, then